20 Best Instagram Spots in Venice, Italy for Photography (With a Map)

 17. Piazza San Marco by Drone

-Seeing Piazza San Marco from above adds a whole new layer to these Instagram spots in Venice, Italy.
+Seeing Piazza San Marco from above gives you a different perspective of Venice.
 From the air, you see the geometry of the square and can really appreciate the architecture.
 We flew our DJI Mini 3 Pro drone in the afternoon, and you can clearly see the crowds (and how many more people are there vs. our morning shots!)

 When to Visit: Anytime, just check local drone regulations in advance.